Toluna-IP/tolunaintegratedpaneldocs/faq/externalsample/generalES.md

 ## For our Age profiler, sometimes Toluna uses only AnswerIDs, and other times they use AnswerValues.
 What is and where is there this distinction?

-If has Toluna provides a defined custom age range, the age range will be sent in AnswerValues, otherwise AnswerIDs will be provided.
-The partner will need to accommodate both on their end.
+Toluna has predefined answerIDs for Age, which can be found [here.](/membermanagement/commonattributes.html#questionid-1001538).
+If a client chooses age ranges outside of this predefined set, AnswerValues will be used.
+The partner will need to accommodate both AnswerIDs and AnswerValues.